 –

-Him to us for this very purpose, that we might murder Him and give God a
+Him to us for this very purpose, that mankind should murder Him for the

-reason to forgive our sin.
-To us, the sin of murdering the Son of God was no
+reason to forgive us.
+To us the sin of murdering the Son of God was no

-different from the sin of Adam in that we had nothing to do with either one of
+different than the sin of Adam in that we had nothing to do with either one of

-them.
-Therefore, when we ask God to forgive our sin, He cleanses us through
+when we ask God to forgive our sin, He cleanses us with a level of forgiveness

 everyone’s sin was involved in murdering the Son of God (See: Mk 3-29;